8 destinations every film buff needs to visit

 Courtesy Cinema Museum London

-British censors used to label films "U" for universally acceptable, "A" for adults and children with them and "H" for horrific -- or too scary, violent or sexy for anyone under 16.
+British censors used to label films "U" for universally acceptable, "A" for adults and children with them and "H" for horrific -- or too scary, violent or sexy for anyone younger than 16.

 That never stopped Alfred Hitchcock -- director of 53 features and five-time Oscar nominee -- from famously saying, "Blondes make the best victims.
 They're like virgin snow that shows up the bloody footprints."

-London's movie museum honors both greats and unknowns of British cinema at the Victorian-era Lambeth Workhouse, a poorhouse that in 1898 sheltered the nine-year-old Charlie Chaplin and his family.
+London's movie museum honors both greats and unknowns of British cinema at the Victorian-era Lambeth Workhouse, a poorhouse that in 1898 sheltered the 9-year-old Charlie Chaplin and his family.

 Stacks of photographic images, theater furnishings, movie-themed teapots and equipment are carefully cataloged by founders Martin Humphries and Ronald Grant.
 (Grant is a former projectionist who has rescued many items from long gone picture palaces.)